top of page

 Medical Writers

 Medical writers are responsible for creating clear, accurate, and compelling content related to healthcare, pharmaceuticals, and medical devices.
-They produce a variety of materials, including clinical trials protocols, regulatory documents, manuscripts, and educational materials.
+They produce various materials, including clinical trials protocols, regulatory documents, manuscripts, and educational materials.
 Experience: 3 to 5 years Average salary: $58,517 and $78,142

 Medical Science Liaisons (MSLs)